-Kara Lawson is the head coach of the Duke Blue Devils women’s team for the 2024–2025 season.
-Lawson has been their head coach since 2020.
-She played college basketball for Tennessee, receiving several All-American awards and four First-Team All-SEC honors.
-She won a championship with the Sacramento Monarchs in the WNBA in 2005 and was an All-Star in 2007.
-Lawson also won gold medals with Team USA at the 2001 World University Games and the 2008 Olympics.
-Following her playing career, she transitioned to a broadcaster and later as a coach.
-Before joining the Blue Devils she gained experience as an assistant at Boston Celtics.
-She guided Duke to an ACC Tournament Championship in 2025 and also coached the US National Team to a gold medal in 3x3 basketball in the 2020 Tokyo Olympics.
-Lawson earned the Kim Perrot Sportsmanship Award twice and the Dawn Staley Community Leadership Award in 2013.
+Kara Lawson is the head coach of the Duke Blue Devils women's team, as of March 2025.
+She joined the collegiate team as its head coach in 2020.
+Earlier, she played college basketball for Tennessee, receiving several All-American awards and four First-Team All-SEC honors.
+She also won a Women's National Basketball Association (WNBA) championship with the Sacramento Monarchs in 2005 and was an All-Star in 2007.
+She won gold medals with Team USA at the 2001 World University Games and the 2008 Olympics.
+Before joining the Blue Devils in 2020, she gained experience as an assistant at the Boston Celtics, as per the Duke Blue Devils' website.

 Kara Lawson Physical Attributes